-The Master’s University’s Journalism program revolves around three fundamental principles:
+The Master’s University’s Journalism program revolves around three key principles:

-Also, for Journalism students, internships are not only recommended, but they are also required.
-Through partnerships with local (and not so local) news agencies and outlets, Journalism students are placed into the world of the working journalist, earning college credit while developing professional clippings and direct experience in the field.
+Our journalism students learn by doing, both on and off campus.
+By participating in TMU’s student newspaper (“The Mane”) and completing internships with local (and not so local) news agencies and outlets who have partnered with TMU, students are placed into the world of the working journalist.
+Through these opportunities, students earn college credit while developing professional clippings and direct experience in the field.

-The TMU Journalism program also offers students something unusual – the opportunity to specialize.
-For example, students interested in economic journalism can take courses in Business and Finance toward a journalism degree.
-Political journalists can take classes in History and Political Science.
-The program is designed to flex with the individual needs of each student best to equip them for success in their area of interest.
+Our program also offers journalism students something unusual: the opportunity to specialize.
+For example, students interested in economic journalism can take courses in business and finance toward a journalism degree.
+Political journalists can take courses in history and political studies.
+The program is designed to flex with the individual needs of each student to best equip them for success in their area of interest.

 The office of undergraduate admissions is here to help you with classes, financial aid, transfers, housing, and moreLearn More